vjremo/Restaurant-Reviews-Part-1/README.md

 In **Restaurant Reviews Part 1** project, we incrementally convert a static webpage to a web application by taking this design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 We also add a service worker to begin the process of creating a seamless offline experience for users.

 ## Features added
+Per project [rubric](https://review.udacity.com/#!/rubrics/1090/view), added below features

-1. Include standard accessibility features,
+1. Standard accessibility aspects
 2. Responsive web design of pages
-3. Ability to work offline
+3. Ability to load pages offline

 ## Instructions